SaffiSardar/Scrum-Fundamentals-Certification/README.md

 ### Quality

--Determined by acceptance of Deliverables and features
+- Determined by acceptance of Deliverables and features

 ### Change

--
+- Use change to maximize benifits and minimize negative impacts
+- An example of change is change demanded from stakeholders (Requirements Churn)
+- Welcome change by managing sprints(short sprints)

 ### Risk